There are a few different ways to get new songs into your repertoire.

 type the artist like this “the babies”

-If the song has a common title, like “Love” by “Nat King Cole”, you might get MILLIONS of answers.
+If the song has a common title, like “Love” by “Nat King Cole”, you will get MILLIONS of answers.
 EVERY page of EVERY site on the World Wide Web that contains the words “lyrics”, “Nat King Cole” and “love” will be in your answer.
 In that case, try quoting some of the lyrics in the song that you already know, that might appear less often in other songs.

 type lyrics “Nat King Cole” “very extraordinary”